ndeutschmann/ndeutschmann.github.io/content/_index.md

 ## What I am working on

 I am now transitioning into the field of machine learning applied to cancer biology.
-Together with researchers from ETH Zurich and the University Hospitals in Bern and Zurich, I work new AI-powered tools to diagnose and care for colo-rectal cancer patients.
+I work on interpretable and robust machine learning applications to cancer biology, in particular on single-cell and imaging mass cytometry data.
 Read more about it on my [research page.](research)